skiphansen/panog2_usb_sniffer/README.md

 ## Pano Links

-Link to other Panologic information can be found [here](https://github.com/skiphansen/pano_blocks#pano-links)
+Links to other Pano logic information can be found on the [Pano Logic Hackers wiki](https://github.com/tomverbeure/panologic-g2/wiki)

 ## LEGAL